nfdi4plants/ARC-specification/ARC specification.md

 ## ARC Structure and Content

-ARCs are based on a strict separation of data and metadata content into raw data (assays), externals, computation results (runs) and computational workflows (workflows) generating the latter.
+ARCs are based on a strict separation of data and metadata content into folders for raw data (*assays*), *externals*, computation results (*runs*) and computational workflows (*workflows*) generating the latter.
 The scope or granularity of an ARC aligns with the necessities of individual projects or large experimental setups.

 ### High-Level Schema

-Logically, each ARC is a directory containing the following elements:
+Each ARC is a directory containing the following elements:

-- *Assays* correspond to analytical measurements (in the interpretation of the ISA model) and are treated as immutable data.
+- *assays* correspond to analytical measurements (in the interpretation of the ISA model) and are treated as immutable data.
 Each assay is a collection of files, together with a corresponding metadata file, stored in a subdirectory of the top-level subdirectory `assays`.
 Assay-level metadata is stored in [ISA-XLSX](#isa-xlsx-format) format in a file `isa.assay.xlsx`, which MUST exist for each assay.
 Further details on `isa.assay.xlsx` are specified [below](#assay-data-and-metadata).
-Assay data files MUST be placed in a `dataset` subdirectory.
+Assay data files MUST be placed in a *dataset* subdirectory.

-- *Workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level `workflows` subdirectory.
+- *workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level *workflows* subdirectory.
 A per-workflow executable CWL description is stored in `workflow.cwl`, which MUST exist for all ARC workflows.
 Further details on workflow descriptions are given [below](#workflow-description).

-- *Runs* capture data products (i.e., results of computational analysis) derived from assays, other runs, or external data using workflows (located in the aforementioned *Workflows* directory).
-Each run is a collection of files, stored in the top-level `runs` subdirectory.
+- *runs* capture data products (i.e., results of computational analysis) derived from assays, other runs, or external data using workflows (located in the aforementioned *workflows* directory).
+Each run is a collection of files, stored in the top-level *runs* subdirectory.
 It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` and further described [below](#run-description).

-- *Externals* are external data (e.g., knowledge files) that need to be included and cannot be referenced due to external limitations.
+- *externals* are external data (e.g., knowledge files) that need to be included and cannot be referenced due to external limitations.
 Metadata information SHOULD be stored according to the ISA model and CWL in case of workflow information; see [below](#external-data) for details.

 - *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
 Optionally, study-level metadata MAY be present in `isa.studies.xlsx`.
 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.